 If you're hoping to bring back some memorable holiday gifts from Paris, look no further.
-We've put together some excellent choices for Christmas and holiday shopping, whether you're hunting for gourmet goodies, clothes, jewelry, books, or decorative items to stack in your suitcase.
+We've put together some excellent choices for Christmas and holiday shopping, whether you're hunting for gourmet treats, clothes, jewelry, books, decorative items, or souvenirs to stack in your suitcase.
 If you can make it to one of the city's festive Christmas markets at some point during your stay in the capital, you're even more likely to find a memorable (and locally authentic) gift or holiday souvenir.
 Once you've perused this list, make sure to check out our complete guide to choosing an authentic (and non-cliche) gift from Paris.
 On a tight budget?
-Not to fret: consult our complete guide to discount shopping in Paris, and home in on unique presents from the city of light that won't break the bank.
+Not to fret: consult our complete guide to discount shopping in Paris, and find interesting presents that won't break the bank.

-The city's historical department stores are not merely shopping shrines, they're also architectural treasures and coveted caches brimming with fine clothing, jewelry, cosmetics, home furnishing, and gourmet items.
-If you can withstand the crowds and the heat, they're ideal stops for holiday shopping in the capital.
+The city's historical department stores are not merely shrines to global style.
+They're also architectural treasures and coveted caches brimming with fine clothing, jewelry, cosmetics, home furnishing, and gourmet items.
+If you can withstand the inevitable, swarming crowds and the heat, they're ideal stops for holiday shopping in the capital.
 For those of you looking for gifts for a foodie or wine lover, be sure to check out the massive gourmet groceries at Galeries Lafayette and Au Bon Marché.
 While you're at it, enjoy the always colorful and creative holiday window displays at Paris department stores.

 Paris is one of the world's chocolate capitals, so if you know a cocoa connoisseur, be sure to stop by one of the city's best chocolate shops to bring back a special gift.
 From ganaches to nutty mendiants and truffles, there's something special awaiting every kind of chocolate lover.